-- (1) An Annual Contractor Salary-Wage Increase Expenditure Report to include, at a minimum, breakouts for merit, promotion, variable pay, special adjustments, and structure movements for each pay structure showing actual against approved amounts. - (2) Within 30 days of Transition start date, a list of the top five (5) most highly compensated executives as defined in FAR 31.205-6(p)(4)(ii) and their total cash compensation at the time of Contract award, and at the time of any subsequent change to their total cash compensation.
-This should be the same information provided to the System for Award Management (SAM) per FAR 52.204-10. - (3) An Annual Compensation and Benefits Report through iBenefits, or its successor system no later than March 1st of each year. - (g) Cash Compensation - (1) The Contractor shall establish pay programs for employees. - (2) The Contractor shall submit the following information to the Contracting Officer for determination of cost allowability for reimbursement for cash compensation under the Contract: - (i) Any proposed major compensation program design changes prior to implementation. - Variable pay programs/incentives.
-If not already authorized under an Advance Agreement, a justification shall be provided with proposed costs and impacts to budget, if any. - (iii) In the absence of Departmental policy, as communicated by the Contracting Officer, or other written instruction to the contrary (e.g., Secretarial pay freeze) a Contractor that meets the criteria, as set forth below, is not required to submit a Compensation Increase Plan (CIP) request to the Contracting Officer for an advance determination of cost allowability for a Merit Increase fund or Promotion/Adjustment fund:
+- (1) An Annual Contractor Salary-Wage Increase Expenditure Report to include, at a minimum, breakouts for merit, promotion, variable pay, special adjustments, and structure movements for each pay structure showing actual against approved amounts. - (1) Within 30 days of Transition start date, a list of the top five (5) most highly compensated executives as defined in FAR 31.205-6(p)(2)(ii) and their total cash compensation at the time of Contract award, and at the time of any subsequent change to their total cash compensation.
+This should be the same information provided to the Central Contractor Registration (CCR) per FAR 52.204-10. - (2) - (3) An Annual Report of Contractor Expenditures for Employee Supplemental Compensation through iBenefits or its successor system no later than March 1 of each year.

+(g) Cash Compensation

+- (1) The Contractor shall establish pay programs for employees. - (2) The Contractor shall submit the following information to the Contracting Officer for determination of cost allowability for reimbursement for cash compensation under the Contract: - (i) Any proposed major compensation program design changes prior to implementation. - (ii) An Annual Compensation Increase Plan (CIP) - .
+The Compensation Increase Plan (CIP) should include the following components and data: - (1) Comparison of average pay to market average pay. - (2) Information regarding surveys used for comparison.